-There is a rapid evolution in the technologies people use
+There is a rapid evolution in the technologies people use to communicate and

-the communication is completed.
+communication is completed.

 While evidence of criminality and victimization can be recovered through open

 source investigative techniques, many of the commercial tools marketed to

 criminal investigators and analysts are expensive.
 This sometimes places them

 outside the reach of police departments.
 And, social media companies are

 increasingly blocking API connections for commercial tools that allow the tools

 to be used for, “surveillance”.
 For these reasons, it is increasingly important